Rob Zombie is a gore-covered renaissance man.

-We caught up with Zombie to chat about the new movie, Christmas, and creepy clowns:
+We caught up with Mr. Zombie to chat about the new movie, Christmas and creepy clowns:

 VICE: How would you classify 31 among your other movies?

 I just looked at the list and picked what jumped out at me.
-I love Herzog, and I always loved Kinski's Nosferatu, and I remember seeing Assault on Precinct 13 and just thought, What a cool movie.
+I love Herzog and I always loved Kinski's Nosferatu, I remember seeing Assault on Precinct 13 and just thought, what a cool movie.

 I remember the first time I saw it, I was like 15, it was on some weird channel or something, and it just floored me.

 Yeah, it's pretty intense.
-Especially, you know, the movie was pretty new, and back then, a movie like that would take forever to get someplace, so it's at this really shitty theater and you just go see it and it's like, What the fuck?
+Especially, you know, the movie was pretty new, and back then a movie like that would take forever to get someplace so it's at this really shitty theatre and you just go see it and it's like, What the fuck?
 Is this real?
 What am I fucking watching?

-Earlier, you said that you wanted to make a down and dirty violent film and Cannibal Holocaust certainly falls into that category.
-What makes you gravitate toward those types of films?
+Earlier you said that you wanted to make a down and dirty violent film and Cannibal Holocaust certainly falls into that category, what makes you gravitate towards those types of films?

-Then the next wave that really hit me was the 70s when things got really nasty like [Texas] Chainsaw [Massacre] and Last House on the Left and Hills Have Eyes and Dawn of the Dead, because they just grabbed me at just the right time.
-One was when I was in kindergarten, and one when I was in high school, and, yeah, they just stuck with me.
+Then the next wave that really hit me was the 70s when things got really nasty like [Texas] Chainsaw [Massacre] and Last House on the Left and Hills Have Eyes and Dawn of the Dead, they just grabbed me at just the right time.
+One was when I was in kindergarten and one when I was in high school and, yeah, they just stuck with me.

 What's the difference between making a slow burn like your last film and an extremely violent film like 31?

-When something is high-tension and action-packed, I feel that the pace on set, and people get it.
-Everyone is like, "OK, the camera is moving, everyone is moving, people are swinging chainsaws."
+When something is high-tension and action-packed, I feel that the pace on set, people get it.
+Everyone is like 'OK, the camera is moving, everyone is moving, people are swinging chainsaws.'
 People get caught up in adrenaline and what's going on.
-But when we're doing something like Lords of Salem, and I would say things like, "No, you're dollying too fast, slow the camera down."
+But when we're doing something like Lords of Salem and I would say things like 'No, you're dollying too fast, slow the camera down.'
 I could tell the camera department didn't feel like they were doing anything.

 Some people tied in the marketing of 31 with the recent spur of creepy clown sightings.
 Any truth to that?

-I mean, clowns have always been there.
+I mean clowns have always been there.
 I don't know what the whole clown thing is all about.
-I was so busy working on stuff that I didn't pay any attention to it.
-It almost becomes one of those things that the more people kept bringing it up, the less I wanted to know about it.
+I was so busy working on stuff I didn't pay any attention to it.
+It almost becomes one of those things that the more people kept bringing it up the less I wanted to know about it.

 Does your love for horror ever make its way into your Christmas?